Beppu in 2 Days

 Shiraike Jigoku

-We drive up the road to Shibaseki District for the last two hells.
+Having walked between the first five hells, we drive up the road to Shibaseki District for the last two hells.

 Chinoike Jigoku

-This is one of my favourite hells as the steaming red pool is stunning and there are also provides plenty of props for that all important photo op.
+This is one of my favourite hells as the steaming red pool is stunning and there are also plenty of props for that all important photo op.

 Tatsumaki Jigoku